Anglican Diocese of All Nations

 The Anglican Diocese of All Nations (formerly known as the Missionary Diocese of CANA West and the Anglican Diocese of the West) is a diocese of the Anglican Church in North America and formerly of the Church of Nigeria North American Mission.
 It was one of the four missionary dioceses of the Convocation of Anglicans in North America, which was founded in 2005.
-As such, it had a dual church body of the ACNA and the Church of Nigeria in the United States, until May 2019.
-It comprises 35 parishes in 11 American states, California, Maryland, New Jersey, Tennessee, Georgia, Texas, Wisconsin, Wyoming, Colorado, New Mexico and Washington and in 3 Canadian provinces, Alberta, Ontario and Saskatchewan.
-The state with most parishes is Texas, with 14.
+As such, it had a dual identity as a church body of the ACNA and the Church of Nigeria in the United States, until May 2019.

 The diocesan office and the Anglican Cathedral Church of St. Francis are both located in El Paso, Texas.
 The first bishop is Nigerian-born Felix Orji.
 Scott Seely is the suffragan bishop.